SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 Dear readers, many of you must have the ambition to become programmers, make a living with software development, or work in the IT sector.
 That is why we have prepared for you a **short guide "How to become a programmer"** to navigate you on the steps to this much-desired profession.

-A programmer (at the level of starting work in a software company) gets up for **at least 1-2 years of learning and writing code every day**, solving several thousand programming tasks, developing several practical projects and gaining a lot of experience with code writing and software development.
-It's not for a month or two!
-The profession of software engineer requires a large amount of knowledge, covered by extensive practice.
+Becoming a programmer (at the level of starting work in a software company) would take **at least 1-2 years of learning and writing code every day**, solving several thousand programming tasks, developing several practical projects and gaining a lot of experience with code writing and software development.
+It's not possible for a month or two!
+The profession of software engineer requires a large amount of knowledge, backed by extensive practice.

 There are **4 main skill groups** that all programmers must have.
-Most of these skills are sustainable over time and are not significantly affected by the development of specific technologies (which change constantly).
+Most of these skills are preserved over time and are not significantly affected by the development of specific technologies (which change constantly).
 These are the skills that **every good programmer has** and which every rookie should aspire to obtain:
 * code writing (20%)
 * algorithmic thinking (30%)
 * fundamental knowledge of the profession (25%)